 It’s possible the snake was just ordered on a whim.
 A few years after she acquired the necklace, Félix special ordered a bold pair of gold snake hoops with turquoise covering the scales on the head and the tip of the tail.
 Little rubies form the eyes.
 While the earrings are far from the look of a Cartier stock item, they do feel more like the French jeweler’s menagerie of animals made over the years.
 They are Parisian savage which is to say elegant.

 Like the snake, the crocodiles are entirely articulated with interior armatures.
 The design is also credited, with no additional detail, to Gabriel Raton by the author Hans Nadelhoffer.
-Unlike the snake, the double alligator feels very much like a work from Cartier.
+Unlike the snake, the double crocodile feels very much like a work from Cartier.
 It is bold yet refined.
 No occasion for the commission has, to my knowledge, ever been revealed beyond Félix’s passion for reptiles.
-When the jewel was complete Félix was so delighted with the results she offered a champagne toast to all the craftsmen at Cartier who worked on the jewel.
+When the jewel was complete Félix was so delighted with the results she offered a champagne toast to all the craftsmen at Cartier who worked on it.

-Mysteriously before she died in 2002, Félix sold the alligator and snake necklaces.
+Mysteriously before she died in 2002, Félix sold the crocodile and snake necklaces.
 The earrings remained in her collection.
 Why she deaccessioned the necklaces isn’t clear.
 She didn’t seem to need the money.
 She had homes in Paris and the Polanco quarter of Mexico City.
 Her husband even left her with thoroughbred racehorses that were kept at a stable in Chantilly.
 It has been said she got rid of the jewels because “she wanted to make a change in her life.”
 To me that doesn’t make sense.
 It feels like there has to be more to the story.
 Whatever the case may be, The Cartier Collection eventually acquired both jewels and the firm has continuously viewed the star as one of its most important clients.
 The year before she died, the first director of the Cartier Collection, Eric Nussbaum, couriered the necklaces to Mexico for her to wear in a documentary about her life.